kadinshino/boot_dev_hackathon25/docs/ai-compliance.md

 ---

-**Note:** This project represents original work created specifically for this hackathon, combining my programming skills with carefully scoped AI assistance for polish and refinement.# SPYHVER-18: LOST
+**Note:** This project represents original work created specifically for this hackathon, combining my programming skills with carefully scoped AI assistance for polish and refinement.